vivy1024/daml-rag-framework/docs/theory/FRAMEWORK_OVERVIEW.md

 ## Abstract

-玉珍健身 (yuzhen-fitness) is a production preparation framework for rapidly building vertical domain AI applications.
+玉珍健身 (daml-rag) is a production preparation framework for rapidly building vertical domain AI applications.
 It combines GraphRAG hybrid retrieval (vector + graph + rules), in-context learning at inference time, teacher-student model collaboration, and MCP-based orchestration. **Note**: Token reduction, cost optimization, and quality improvements are design targets, not validated results.

 **Key Positioning**: Not a theoretical innovation, but an engineering best practice framework that integrates proven techniques (RAG [1], GraphRAG [2], In-Context Learning [3], Knowledge Graphs [4]) into a cohesive system for vertical domain applications.